-Netflix’s “Outer Banks” is a teen mystery drama about a group of working-class friends, known as Pogues, living in the Outer Banks of North Carolina.
+Netflix’s “Outer Banks” is a teen mystery drama about a group of working-class friends, known as the Pogues, living in the Outer Banks of North Carolina.
 The sun-drenched series follows the Pogues in their search for answers surrounding the sudden disappearance of John B’s father—and a buried treasure at the heart of the mystery.

 “Outer Banks” was created by Josh and Jonas Pate, and Shannon Burke, who also serve as executive producers.
 Jonas Pate is the showrunner.
-The series began filming on May 1, 2019 in Charleston, South Carolina, and premiered on Netflix on April 15, 2020, quickly becoming the most popular item on the streaming platform.
+The series began filming on May 1, 2019 in Charleston, South Carolina, and premiered on Netflix on April 15, 2020—quickly becoming the most popular choice on the streaming platform.
 The show was renewed for a second season in July 2020.

 No production info has been announced for the next season, but Jonas Pate told Entertainment Weekly that the creators have planned the narrative out for up to five seasons.
 “We’ve sort of long-arced it out pretty far,” he explained.
 “I’m just hoping that we get a chance to actually tell those stories.”